Notinamood/Notinamood/README.md

 # Hi, I'm Arpan 👋

-AI & Cybersecurity student from IIT Patna, doing my bachelor's and also exploring Data Analytics and Artificial Intelligence
+AI & Cybersecurity student from IIT Patna, doing my bachelor's and also exploring Data Analytics and Artificial Intelligence, Machine Learning and Data Science

 I enjoy working with data to uncover patterns, build dashboards, and generate insights that support better decisions.